lsportsltd/trade360-java-sdk/README.md

 #### Customers API Handling responses

-The client is written in reactive approach using [Reactor](https://projectreactor.io/) library.
+Same as on snapshot api, The client is written in reactive approach using [Reactor](https://projectreactor.io/) library.
 Each operation returns `Mono<T>` instance being an observable eventually returning response in case of success, or an error in case of failure.
 You can use the `Mono<T>` object in any way you want according to your needs, you can learn more what you can do with it in the Reactor library documentation linked above.

 Below you can find primary approach how you can handle responses.
 Asynchronous method - this is the recommended approach to the high load and throughput scenarios as this prioritizes throughput and minimizes risk of bottlenecks.